-- Evaluate – Judge the level of threat & conditions of immediate area; and the needs of others.
+- Evaluate – Judge the level of threat and conditions of immediate area; and the needs of others.

-- Decide – Two choices: Follow the plan & leave immediately; if you are unable to leave move to a safe area and take defensive action (faculty/staff should direct students to that area).
+- Decide – Two choices: Follow the plan and leave immediately; if you are unable to leave move to a safe area and take defensive action (faculty/staff should direct students to that area).